randa-mu/blocklock-solidity/README.md

 #### 2. Extend the AbstractBlocklockReceiver contract
 Your contract must inherit from `AbstractBlocklockReceiver` and initialize with the deployed `BlocklockSender (Proxy)` contract from your desired network in the constructor.

-An example decryption key `receiver` contract [MockBlocklockReceiver.sol](src/mocks/MockBlocklockReceiver.sol) has been provided in the `src/mocks` folder.
+For a full example contract, please see [MockBlocklockReceiver.sol](src/mocks/MockBlocklockReceiver.sol) in the `src/mocks` folder.
 It inherits from the [AbstractBlocklockReceiver](src/AbstractBlocklockReceiver.sol) base contract.

-The contract makes conditional encryption requests for an `uint256` value.
+The contract makes conditional encryption requests using the Ciphertext representing a `uint256` variable.

-Requests can be funded in two ways:
+There are two options for funding conditional encryption requests, including:
-1. Direct funding
+1. Direct funding, and
 2. Subscription account